top of page

 DIRECTIONS

-• Add water and lemon juice to a saucepan.
+• Add chilled water and lemon juice to a bowl and soak the rinsed fries for at least 30 mins (or refrigerate overnight).

 STEP 3: COOL